skierkyles/TISCap_Server/README.md

 TISCap_Server
 =============
-A Instant (And only instant) Messaging Server.
+An Instant (And only instant) Messaging Server.